YumikaFukuyama/AI-2025-EMI/week4_BeginnerLabs.md

 Hello, my name is Yumika.
 I am currently studying Information Management, focusing on acquiring knowledge and skills in this ever-evolving field.
 <br>In my personal time, I enjoy reading books, which allows me to continuously expand my horizons and deepen my understanding of various topics.

+## 🔍 **Reflection Questions:**

+ **Q1:** How does the AI’s response change when adjusting the **tone** (formal vs. casual)?
+- When adjusting the tone from formal to casual, the response becomes more conversational and relaxed, focusing on simpler language and a friendly, approachable manner.
+A formal tone often uses structured sentences, precise language, and conveys professionalism or authority, while a casual tone feels more personal, warm, and informal, with less emphasis on structure and formality.
+- E.G. :

+**Formal tone**: "I am currently pursuing a degree in Information Management, a field which I find both challenging and intellectually stimulating."
+**Casual tone**: "I’m studying Information Management, and I really enjoy learning about tech and data!"
+<br>The AI adapts the language, sentence structure, and overall approach to meet the tone requested.

+- **Q2:** What **additional details** make a self-introduction more engaging?
+- **Q3:** How does a well-structured prompt **improve AI-generated responses**?
+-